-In addition to the steps above to prevent duplicate ToVs, Data Stewards also review Reportable Recipient ToVs in the Reporting Engine for accuracy and completeness.
+In addition to the steps above to prevent duplicate ToVs, Transparency & Monitoring Specialists also review Reportable Recipient ToVs in the Reporting Engine for accuracy and completeness.
 Some of the activities they undertake as part of this review may include:

-a.
-Identifying inconsistencies in the EFPIA Report output, such as fees for services with no associated travelling expenses;
+- a.
+Identifying inconsistencies in the EFPIA Report output, such as travelling expenses associated with services with no fees for services; - b.

-- b.
 Sample checking ToVs back to source documentation, such as signed contracts or supplier invoices; and - c.
 Tracing expected ToVs from planning documents through to the Reporting Engine.